ErikVeland/entain/DOCUMENTATION.md

 - Three-column grid layout on desktop
 - Two-column grid layout on tablet
 - Single-column stacked layout on mobile
+- Responsive filter bar with one-line layout on desktop and stacked columns on mobile

 ### SCSS Design Tokens
 SCSS variables for consistent styling across the application.